humphd/gitclubbing/Fun_facts_about_possums.md

 Don't worry!
 He's alive!
 He's just messing with you.

-2) I recently learned from Giphy, the source of all truth, that [whale possums are psychic.](http://giphy.com/gifs/jRmgXel4zPABy) Who knew?!
+2) I recently learned from giphy, the source of all truth, that [WHALE possums are psychic.](http://giphy.com/gifs/jRmgXel4zPABy) Who knew?!